 Back on films that use the continuously rolling camera technique, the insanely ambitious End Love takes some beating.
 As is common in OK Go’s work they created the whole film in a single take, there is even a stage in the middle where they all hop in to sleeping bags, to regain energy to continue with their pixilation.

-…but how do you actually create pixilation, you might still ask.
-The two main ways used above are either: Work with individual frames as you would in a normal animation, and use your humans as animated puppets, repositioning the characters’s pose for each new frame (this allows you to also puppeteer other objects at the simultaneously).
+…but how do you actually create pixillation, you might still ask.
+The two main ways used above are either: Work with individual frames as you would in a normal animation, and use your humans as animated puppets, repositioning the character’s pose for each new frame (this allows you to also puppeteer other objects at the simultaneously).
 Or the quicker, perhaps more common way is to simply run your camera on timelapse while your characters perform everything very slowly.